Sarah Krasnostein: Writing

+Recognition and awards

+For The Trauma Cleaner, Krasnostein was awarded the Victorian Prize for Literature and the Prize for Non-Fiction at the 2018 Victorian Premier's Literary Awards, the Australian Book Industry Award for General Non-Fiction, the Dobbie Literary Award and the Douglas Stewart Prize for Non-Fiction at the NSW Premier's Literary Awards.
+For The Trauma Cleaner, Krasnostein was a finalist for the Melbourne Prize for Literature, the Walkley Book Award, the National Biography Award, and the Wellcome Book Prize (UK).

+For The Believer, Krasnostein was shortlisted for the 2021 Nib Literary Award.

 In 2022, she was awarded Australia's Pascall Prize for Arts Criticism for her television reviews for The Saturday Paper.
 The judges said, “In the time of Covid, Sarah Krasnostein explored the artistic possibilities of television, as it met our desires for distraction and connection.
 She evoked new dramatic landscapes, as well as cultural change.
 There was depth of reference, a sense of formal advance, dry wit, and emotional openness.”

-Krasnostein was awarded the 2024 Walkley Award for long feature writing for her essay in The Monthly, "Peace in the Home: The Trial of Malka Leifer".
+Krasnostein was awarded the 2024 Walkley Award for long feature writing for her essay in The Monthly, "Peace in the Home: The Trial of Malka Leifer", about child abuser Malka Leifer.

+The Mushroom Tapes (2025), co-authored with Helen Garner and Chloe Hooper, won the 2026 Australian Book Industry Awards General Nonfiction Book of the Year.

+It was also shortlisted for the 2026 Indie Book Awards Book of the Year – Non-Fiction.